-The total here is 940 million hours of human time, and we have covered everything the residents of our modern new city need to live their lives.
-With 940 million hours of human time, we have provided an abundant, high-quality, luxurious, comprehensive supply of:
+The total here is 940 million hours of human time, and we have covered everything the residents of our modern new city need to live comfortable lives.
+With 940 million hours of human time, we will have provided for an abundant, high-quality, luxurious, comprehensive supply of:

 - Health care